mikedef/CarND-Vehicle-Detection/README.md

 ### Discussion

-Using this pipeline on a live video is extreamly inefficient.
-It taks well over 30 minutes to extract and identify vehicles.
+Using this pipeline on a live video is extremely inefficient.
+It takes well over 30 minutes to extract and identify vehicles.
 This would simply not work in real life.
 Maybe training a neural network would help reduce how the time that this pipeline takes to identify vehicles to something that is real-time.